 Restricted Stock.
 A grant of restricted stock constitutes a transfer of ownership of the shares of common stock to the recipient, subject to certain restrictions determined by the Compensation Committee that will lapse upon the satisfaction of those conditions and restrictions.
 During the restricted period, the holder would not have any rights as a shareholder with respect to the shares, except for any dividend or voting rights contained in the award agreement.
-Upon the satisfaction of those conditions and restrictions, the shares will become freely transferable by the recipient.
-Any grant of restricted stock may specify performance measures which, if achieved, will result in termination or early termination of the restrictions applicable to such shares.
+Upon the satisfaction of those conditions and restricted stock may specify performance measures which, if achieved, will result in termination or early termination of the restrictions applicable to such shares.